open-energy-transition/form-energy-storage/documentation/12-scenarios.rst

 =============

-The Low-Capex scenario sets the cost of iron-air at 1,525 EUR/kWh (2024), which is half the cost of the Baseline scenario.
+The Low-Capex scenario sets the cost of iron-air at 1,525 EUR/kWh (2024), representing the lowest cost for iron-air when compared to the Baseline scenario.

 .. literalinclude:: ../config/scenarios.form.yaml
    :language: yaml